cristianCeamatu/JustDogs-react-redux-toolkit/README.md

 # Just dogs | Dog breeds catalog

-> The <b>Just Dogs</b> web app presents dogs images and their skills.
-Items can be filtered by the breed group, life span or searched by the breed name.
+> The <b>Just Dogs</b> web app presents dogs images and their skills.Items can be filtered by breed group, life span, or searched by breed name.
 > <br>
 > The APP is created latest industry standards using React.js and Redux Toolkit
 > <br>